Code-Institute-Submissions/webalyzer/README.md

 -   #### Imagery

-    -   I created the images myself to make the app more appealing.
+    -   The purpose of the images is to make the app more appealing.
-    -   The colors and images all serve to be aligned with and assist in the branding of the app.
+    -   The colors and images all serve to be aligned with and assist in the app's branding.
-    -   They also intent to give the app an identity the user can relate to, lifting it's overall impression.
+    -   The images also intend to give the app an identity the user can relate to, lifting its overall impression.

     <br>